Typically Offered: Alternating Spring semesters taught by Dr. Mike Westendorf and staff.

 Examinations: Grading is based on participation and performance on quizzes, final exam, and the completion of special projects (market trends/bulletin board, production study/report).

 Other Requirements: Students must complete this course and the lab (11:067:338) during the same semester.
-Course is part of a two-year series with 11:067:406, Farm Systems Analysis, taught in alternating years.
+Course is part of a two-year series with 11:067:406, Farm Productivity Analysis, taught in alternating years.

 Syllabus (may be subject to change)